phoeb-exe/chatbot/README.md

 # chatbot
-Developed a chatbot using the tf-idf method and cosine similarity.
+Developed a chatbot using the tf-idf method and cosine similarity for final college project.